DawidZapo/DawidZapo/README.md

 ### Hello there 👋🎾
-I'm Dawid Zapotoczny, currently working as a DevOps intern at Orange and I'm studying Informatics at Silesian University of Technology.
+I'm Dawid Zapotoczny, currently working as a DevOps intern at Orange and studying Informatics at Silesian University of Technology.

 ***